SeanFeldman/ServiceBus.AttachmentPlugin/README.md

 <!--
-This file was generate by the MarkdownSnippets.
+This file was generate by MarkdownSnippets.
-Source File: \README.source.md
+Source File: /README.source.md
 To change this file edit the source file and then re-run the generation using either the dotnet global tool (https://github.com/SimonCropp/MarkdownSnippets#githubmarkdownsnippets) or using the api (https://github.com/SimonCropp/MarkdownSnippets#running-as-a-unit-test).
 -->
 ![Icon](https://github.com/SeanFeldman/ServiceBus.AttachmentPlugin/blob/master/images/project-icon.png)

 ### This is a plugin for [Microsoft.Azure.ServiceBus client](https://github.com/Azure/azure-service-bus-dotnet/)